cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 #### PostgreSQL support

-CloudLinux 7:
+CloudLinux OS Shared 7:

-CageFS works with any PostgreSQL version installed from CloudLinux or CentOS repositories.
-PostgreSQL packages for CloudLinux 7 come from the upstream (CentOS) unmodified.
+CageFS works with any PostgreSQL version installed from CloudLinux OS Shared or CentOS repositories.
+PostgreSQL packages for CloudLinux OS Shared 7 come from the upstream (CentOS) unmodified.
 PostgreSQL’s socket is located in <span class="notranslate"> _/var/run/postgresql_ </span> directory.
 This directory is mounted to CageFS by default (in cagefs-5.5-6.34 or later).

 When PostgreSQL has been installed after CageFS install, please add line:
 <div class="notranslate">